IbrahimTanyalcin/lexicon-rainbow/docs/API.md

   * **categories** <a id = "str_ordinal_categories" href = "#str_ordinal_categories"><b>#</b></a>: an object with keys of the items that will be displayed.
   Each key will be shown on the ordinal scale.
 The values of these keys are used to **sort** the order the items that will be plotted:
     1. All values are coerced from string to number if possible.
-	1. If it is a single value, than this value is used for sorted.
+	1. If it is a single value, than this value is used for sorting.
 	1. If it is an array, then this array is reduced and THEN sorted.
 For example, an array with [1,5,[6,9]] is first transformed to [[1,1],[5,5],[6,9]] and finally reduced to 1+1+5+5+6+9/6 = 4.5.
 The resulting value is used for sorting.